 The library reopened gradually.
 First, the lime green tape that blocked the mouth of the book drop was removed.
 A few weeks later, an email announced that library books requested online would be available for pickup.
-Patrons were required to make a reservation and show up, masked, at a table outside the library, where a masked librarian handed over the goods in a brown paper bag.
+Patrons were required to make a reservation, then show up, masked, at a table outside the library, where a masked librarian would hand over the goods in a brown paper bag.
 Getting a book had never felt so dangerous.
 Continue reading You Just Saved $16

 The first record I ever became obsessed with was the Beatles’ Let It Be.
 Music wasn’t a part of the house I grew up in—not that my parents were against it, they just weren’t interested.
 When my older brother got a record player, I’d sneak up to his attic room when he was out and listen to his collection of 45s.
 Let It Be was the one I played over and over and over.

 At the time, the message escaped me.
 Like most kids, if I had a scab, I’d pick it.
 If there was a puddle, I’d jump into it.
 The song made me sad, though I wasn’t sure why.
 Or why, if it was sad, I continued to play it.